Felice63/spcApp/readMe.md

 # To Do

 - Add OpenRouteService for route planning
+- Will need a `.env` file for local development.
+- ORS needs an API key (free)
+- The `.env`will store the API key for local development
+- When uploading to Github `.gitignore` the `.env`
+- Add the ORS API key to vercel Environment Variables and redeploy.

 - Activate other Leaflet map features, such as trails etc.
 - Users can customize notifications - how many times they occur